 Activates the Color Picker (the bar just below the display mode pulldown menu), so the user can fine tune the green, or any color used for the chroma key.
-To open the color picker, click on the bar, or press <ENTER>.

 Activates the Browse button.
-This opens a standard browser, which allows the user to load a TGA/PNG/BMP/JPG/v210/YUV to use as the background for the chroma key despill, instead of the checkerboard.
+This opens a standard browser, which allows the user to navigate to an image to use for the key.